flowerinthenight/holly/README.md

 n1.exe update --file [new-service-exe] --hosts [ip1, ip2, ip3, ...] self
 ```

-With this command, `n1` will upload the file, service saves it, then call `MoveFileEx` API to ask Windows to overwrite the running binary with the newly uploaded one after system reboot.
+With this command, `n1` will upload the file, service saves it, then call `MoveFileEx` API with the `MOVEFILE_DELAY_UNTIL_REBOOT` flag to ask Windows to overwrite the running binary with the newly uploaded one after system reboot.
 By default, the service will reboot the system after calling `MoveFileEx`.

 ## Update all gitlab runners